 Mark joined Watsi on November 23rd, 2016.
-Four months ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation supported Kay, a 43-year-old woman from Thailand, to fund a total hysterectomy.
+Nine months ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation supported Dennis, a 12 year old boy from Kenya, to fund clubfoot repair surgery.

 Kay is 43-year-old woman and garment factory worker.
 She lives alone on the border of Thailand and Burma.
 Kay supports her parents in Burma by sending them money every month.
 In her free time, she enjoys reading books about Buddhism.
 In the middle of 2021, Kay began experiencing pain and abnormal bleeding.
 By September of 2022, the pain and symptoms had worsened.
 Kay has been diagnosed with myoma, or a noncancerous growth in the uterus.
 She has been advised to undergo a total abdominal hysterectomy, which would surgically remove her uterus and cervix.
 If left untreated, Kay's symptoms will continue to worsen and put her at risk for further health complications in the future.
 Fortunately, Kay is scheduled to undergo her hysterectomy on September 19th.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.
 Once recovered, she will no longer experience pain or abnormal bleeding.
 She will be able to go back to work, and to continue supporting her family.
 “When I recover fully, I will continue to work in the garment factory.
 I will save my money and I will pay back my debt.
 I will try to continue supporting my parents,” said Kay.